jimvella/java-rpm-example/README.md

 The implementation follows the [Fedora wiki](https://fedoraproject.org/wiki/Packaging:SysVInitScript)

 ####Start on boot
-A linux service will be registered with the start on boot system, such that the administrator can configure whether a service should start on boot on not through the OS's service management interface. i.e.
+A linux service will be registered with the start on boot system `chkconfig`, such that the administrator can configure whether a service should start on boot on not through the OS's service management interface. i.e.

     #enable start on boot
     chkconfig myservice on

 ###Applying RPM packaging to Java
+The src files for packaging:
+* `src/main/rpm-resources/**` - Files to be added to the assembly including the init script, and configuration files.
+* `src/main/assembly/rpm-assembly.xml` - Assembly descriptor
+* `src/main/assembly/myservice.spec` - RPM specfile

 ####The Maven Assembly
 The assembly is managed with the maven plugins: maven-jar-plugin, maven-resources-plugin, maven-assembly-plugin, and comprises the following resources